Witeq/Schrage-Schrage_prmt/README.md

 Cmax - max executive time of all tasks

-This alghorithm designate permutation of all tasks where final completion time is minimal (Cmax)
+This alghorithm designate permutation of all tasks where final completion time is minimal (Cmax).
+The program is based on binary min and max heaps.